codebiff/codebiff-old/posts/embed-small-images-into-your-sinatra-code.markdown

 To put it simply it involves taking and image, encoding that data into a string, and pasting it directly into our code for later decoding.
 Specifically with an encoder/decoder called Base64.

 As usual, [Wikipedia](http://en.wikipedia.org/wiki/Base64) puts it best.
+(Or was the first thing that came up in Google)

 > Base64 encoding schemes are commonly used when there is a need to encode binary data that needs be stored and transferred over media that are designed to deal with textual data.